dmitry26/json-rpc/etc/doc/documentation.md

 ### Mapping exception type to response error type

-Value of the `Type` property from the `JsonRpcException` exception throwed by `JsonRpcSerializer.DeserializeRequestsData` method can be successfully mapped to a `JsonRpcErrorType` value for an error to be sent back to a client:
+`JsonRpcException` exception throwed by `JsonRpcSerializer.DeserializeRequestsData` method can be successfully mapped to an error code, which will be sent back to a client, using value of the `Type` property:

 `JsonRpcExceptionType` | `JsonRpcErrorType`
 --- | ---